alagrin/ruby-codingsample/MY_README.md

 ## Running command

-- To run your application, run this command:
+- To run your application, run this command when in the project directory:
+    $ bin/setup
     $ bin/mixtape example/mixtape.json example/changes.json output.json